tethysplatform/tethys/docs/recipes/get_user_input.rst

     5. **Render the page, passing all gizmos to the template through the context**

-.. tip:: For more details on form Gizmos see the :ref:`gizmos_api`.
+.. tip:: For more details on form Gizmos see the :ref:`Gizmos Documentation<gizmos_api>`.